 During the months of April to August, Jaisalmer experiences the hottest temperatures.
 This summer season sees temperatures commonly rising over 40 degrees celsius and sometimes even into the 50s.
 For this reason, summer is considered the “low season” in Jaisalmer.
 However, if you’ve got the sunscreen handy and can tolerate the heat, the low season is easily the cheapest time to visit Jaisalmer and to go on a camel desert safari.

 Looking for a place to stay in Jaisalmer after or before your Jaisalmer camel safari?
 I’ve got you covered.
 There are loads of accommodation options both within the fort walls and on the outskirts.
-In terms of location, you’ll want to find a place close to the fort, or if you’d prefer, within it.
-This is because most of the best things to see and do in Jaisalmer are in this area.

-Comfortable rooms within the fort with a rooftop terrace and restaurant for under $5USD?
+- Where I stayed (budget room inside the Jaisalmer fort): Hotel Surja – Comfortable rooms within the fort with a rooftop terrace and restaurant for under $5USD?
 Seriously this place was easily one of the best deals I’ve ever come across.

-If you’ve ever wanted a luxury room in an ancient fort, Jaisalmer is probably the place to book one.
+- Luxury option within the fort: Killa Bhawan – If you’ve ever wanted a luxury room in an ancient fort, Jaisalmer is probably the place to book one.
 For what you get, the prices of accommodation are ridiculously affordable.
 The Killa Bhawan is one of the top-rated luxury accommodation options within the Jaisalmer fort.

-Are you a fan of glamping?
+- Glamping Safari Camp: Real Desert Man Safari Camp – Are you a fan of glamping?
 If you’re not really after the full Jaisalmer camel safari experience, then you can book a night in the desert with this glamping camp.